ram-alb/python-project-49/README.md

 [![asciicast](https://asciinema.org/a/546301.svg)](https://asciinema.org/a/546301)

 ## Uninstall
-To install the program, use the following commands:
+To uninstall the program, use the following commands:
 ```
 python3 -m pip uninstall hexlet-code
 ```